LMetal/Jadescript/README.md

 THIS IS STILL A WORK IN PROGRESS

-HOW TO GENERATE THE ECLIPSE PLUGIN.
+HOW TO INSTALL THE ECLIPSE PLUGIN.

 1- Download the archive [HERE](https://github.com/LMetal/JadescriptPlugin)